 - Use your agent, if you have one.
 Commercial agents can be great resources.

 Keep in mind that fruitful commercial markets often align with those offering actors work in general.
-These include major hubs like Los Angeles, New York, and Atlanta; Texas cities like Austin, Fort Worth, and Dallas; plus Albuquerque, New Mexico; Chicago, Illinois; and Orlando, Florida.
+These include major hubs like Los Angeles, New York, and Atlanta; cities in Texas like Austin, Fort Worth, and Dallas; plus Albuquerque, New Mexico; Chicago, Illinois; and Orlando, Florida.

 - Commit the material to memory.
 Once you get the copy for your scene, memorize your lines, if there are any, and make a creative choice about your approach.
 Remember, being off-book will free you up in the room to play with the material.
-(Tip: Once in the room, even actors who know their lines backward and forwards sometimes like to hold their sides both to catch them should they fumble and to remind CDs the material is still a work in progress.)
+(Tip: Once in the room, even actors who know their lines backwards and forwards sometimes like to hold their sides—to catch them should they fumble, and to remind CDs the material is still a work in progress.)

 - Use your imagination.
-If the scene has no dialogue—you’re enthusiastically petting your dog after using a new pet shampoo, for example—be sure to follow Backstage Expert Cathryn Hartt’s suggestion to watch other commercials and imagine where your part might come into play in the commercial you’re auditioning for.
-“Start watching commercials and notice all of the scenarios of people just walking or looking or smiling or holding a product or eating—think of all those vignettes of people looking at products on shelves or walking in the woods while the off-camera voice talks about a pill,” Hartt says.
+If the scene has no dialogue—for example, you’re enthusiastically petting your dog after using a new pet shampoo—be sure to follow acting coach Cathryn Hartt’s suggestion to watch other commercials and imagine where your part might come into play in the commercial you’re auditioning for.
+“Start watching commercials and notice all of the scenarios of people just walking or looking or smiling or holding a product or eating.
+Think of all those vignettes of people looking at products on shelves or walking in the woods while the off-camera voice talks about a pill,” Hartt told Backstage.

 - Make a little noise.
 Even if you don’t have any lines in the commercial, it’s helpful to make some sounds during the audition, as silence often reads as stiff and “phony” on-camera.
 Practice making “ooh” and “aah” sounds that will naturally light up your face.

 That said, there are some general things to keep in mind when choosing your audition outfit.
-As with your headshot, wearing bright, jewel tone-colored clothes to an audition can often work well in the commercial industry, but avoid heavily patterned clothing or neon colors, which may not translate well on-camera.
+As with your headshot, wearing bright, jewel tone-colored clothes to an audition can often work well in the commercial industry—but avoid heavily patterned clothing or neon colors, which may not translate well on-camera.
 “You should never wear black or white in front of the camera.
-It’s not great for your face,” says Miami-based casting director Ellen Jacoby.
+It’s not great for your face,” Miami-based casting director Ellen Jacoby told Backstage.
 “No geometric prints.
 Come dressed according to what you’re going out for.
-If you’re coming out to be an upscale dinner guest at an upscale restaurant, I don’t expect you to come in in jeans.”
+If you’re coming out to be an upscale dinner guest at an upscale restaurant, I don’t expect you to come in jeans.”
 If the commercial role you’re auditioning for is a suburban dad or a high-powered businesswoman, choose an appropriate outfit to convey these personalities.

-- Make sure you have all your necessary materials.
-Remember to bring your headshot and résumé (firmly attached to each other or printed on the back), and a form of ID.
-And don’t forget to sign in when you arrive!
+2. Make sure you have all your necessary materials.
+Remember to bring your headshot and résumé (firmly attached to each other or printed on the back) and a form of ID.
+And don’t forget to sign in when you arrive.

-- Be prepared for a packed waiting room.
-The waiting room at a commercial audition will likely be filled with actors who may look just like you—but don’t let this psych you out.
+3. Be prepared for a packed waiting room.
+The waiting room at a commercial audition will likely be filled with actors who look just like you—but don’t let this psych you out.
 You can make friends later down the line—because you’ll likely see them again—but keep in mind that a lot of people just want to get ready for their audition.
-So don’t take it personally if no one wants to get chatty.
+Don’t take it personally if no one wants to get chatty.

-- Ask questions!
+6. Ask questions.
 Neve Campbell likes to ask casting directors what they’ve already seen so she has the chance to give them something they haven’t.
-“You know that they’ve seen 30 people before you and they’re sick of the process, so what’s the point in giving them exactly what they’ve gotten from everybody else?” she says.
+“You know that they’ve seen 30 people before you and they’re sick of the process, so what’s the point in giving them exactly what they’ve gotten from everybody else?” she told Backstage.

-- Keep in mind that the product is the star.
+7. Keep in mind that the product is the star.
 With commercial auditions, remember that you’re trying to make the product look good.
-“The product is No. 1,” says Jacoby.
+“The product is No. 1,” Jacoby shared.
 “We have to believe you like the product.”
 The product—and the experience of using it—should be the focus of your audition.
-“If you have to take a drink, for example, try not to focus on what you look like drinking the product but rather the wonderful experience you have in engaging with it,” writes Natalie Roy, a commercial actor who starred in the 2020 Ryan Reynolds commercial for Match.com.
+“If you have to take a drink, for example, try not to focus on what you look like drinking the product but rather the wonderful experience you have in engaging with it,” said Natalie Roy, a commercial actor who starred in the 2020 Ryan Reynolds commercial for Match.com.
 “The camera, and audience, want to see how that drink is experienced through you.
-This will make us want one too!”
+This will make us want one, too!”

-- Don’t be afraid to play!
+8. Don’t be afraid to play!
 Because commercials are so often about the enjoyment of a product or service, don’t hesitate to get into the playfulness of your experience with the product while auditioning.
-“If you’re truly enjoying your experience, we’ll enjoy watching you!” writes Roy.
+“If you’re truly enjoying your experience, we’ll enjoy watching you!”
+Roy told Backstage.
 This is where improv training can help tremendously in auditions—improv is all about finding playfulness in the moment.

 Always remember: An audition is an opportunity to do what you love for an audience as much as it is a shot to build a relationship with a casting director.
-Even if he or she doesn’t cast you this time, if you’re a stand-out, they will remember you and may bring you in again for another role that’s a better fit.
+Even if they don't cast you this time, if you’re a stand-out, they will remember you and may bring you in again for another role that’s a better fit.